 A late arrival or tardy occurs when a student arrives after the expected class period has begun, as determined by the District.
 The District will count tardiness as an absence.

 Tardiness is defined as an unexcused absence of a student beyond the scheduled time that a class begins.
 Any elementary student arriving at school after 8:15 a.m. must report to the principal's office before attending class.
 Students may be kept after school for excessive tardiness.
 Parents will be notified in advance.

 Any student who is not in the classroom, when the bell rings during any class period will be counted as tardy.
 Any secondary students arriving at school after 8:00 a.m. must report to the HS office for a slip before attending class.
 A student will be deemed tardy to class until 8:15.
-Arrival any time after 8:15 will be deemed absent from class.
+Students who are 15 minutes late to any class period will be counted as absent for that class period.
 Students must come to class prepared.
 If a student needs to leave to get material(s) from their locker, then a teacher may count them as tardy.
+After the accumulation of four (4) tardies and for each successive four (4) tardies thereafter, students will be assigned an hour of detention.